0

 Higher-end Smith machines tend to use Olympic plates because they’re the gold standard for weight lifting.

-Budget machines tend to use standard plates.
+Budget machines may still use standard plates.

 If you wondering what the difference is, it has to do with the size of the hole in the middle: standard weight plates have a 1″ diameter hole and Olympic plates have a 2″ diameter hole.